Critical Perspectives on IHRM: How to be more inclusive?

 • Global leadership

-• Ethics and corporate social responsibility in the globalization of work
+• Ethics, voice, and representation in the globalization of work

 • High-performance work systems in different national settings